 A short term loan is a small loan amount that is paid back over a short period of time, usually on your next payday.
-With loan amounts from R100 to R8,000, there are many lenders offering short term loans in South Africa.
+With loan amounts from R100 to R8,000, there are many lenders offering finance in South Africa.
 We often get questions from consumers who are new to online loans and would like to know more about them.
 If this is you, read through this article to get a better idea of short term loans in South Africa.

 Where can I find a short term loan?